-All Ryerson University users have access to the blog system, provided they have an active my.ryerson username and password.
+All Ryerson University students, staff and instructors have access to the blog system, provided they have an active my.ryerson username and password.
 If you haven’t yet activated a my.ryerson account, please do so at http://www.ryerson.ca/accounts.

 How long can I keep my Ryerson blog?